Analytics

 Reporting on social media without the right KPIs is like flying blind.
 Focused analytics unlock smarter decisions and prove marketing ROI.

-Tie every metric to the customer journey
+Tie every metric to the customer journey: social media kpis

 Align each metric with the stage of the funnel it supports.
 Awareness programs lean on reach and impressions, while consideration efforts highlight saves, shares, and click-throughs.
 For conversion campaigns, monitor attributed leads, store visits, or purchases.